 One of the first lines of defense for a company faced with a putative class action is to challenge the plaintiff's claim that class action treatment is appropriate.
 If the company can convince the court that a class should not be certified, the case becomes a much more manageable single-plaintiff case with limited damage exposure.
 Locke Lord's labor and employment lawyers are adept at addressing class certification issues in both state and federal court, and have often defeated plaintiffs' class certification motions with novel and creative strategies.

-Even where a court certifies a class, there are many ways for experienced attorneys to help a company minimize its risk.
-Many class actions settle, and Locke Lord's labor and employment attorneys have helped clients settle class actions.
-Where settlement is impossible or impractical, Locke Lord attorneys have the experience and determination to take class action cases through trial if necessary.
+Even where a court certifies a class, there are many ways for experienced lawyers to help a company minimize its risk.
+Many class actions settle, and Locke Lord's labor and employment lawyers have helped clients settle class actions.
+Where settlement is impossible or impractical, Locke Lord lawyers have the experience and determination to take class action cases through trial if necessary.